-5.3 The roles and responsibilities of Directors of Studies
+5.3 The roles and responsibilities of Personal Tutors

-- To inform the Head of Academic Support of any students with a known diagnosis of SEN/D or refer students of concern - To assist the Head of Academic Support in developing, monitoring, and updating the SEN/D student profile. - To monitor and support students' progress throughout the course of the year and, in particular, to assist students in achieving academic goals.
+- To inform the Head of Learning Support of any students with a known diagnosis of SEN/D or refer students of concern - To assist the Head of Learning Support in developing, monitoring, and updating the SEN/D student profile. - To monitor and support students' progress throughout the course of the year and, in particular, to assist students in achieving academic goals.

-5.4 The roles and responsibilities of Heads of Department
+5.4 The roles and responsibilities of Heads of Faculty

-- To evaluate the implementation of appropriate teaching strategies and provisions for SEN/D students in their lesson observations of subject tutors - To review their department's provision, resources and the progress of their SEN/D students during departmental meetings and provide feedback to the Head of Academic Support.
+- To evaluate the implementation of appropriate teaching strategies and provisions for SEN/D students in their lesson observations of subject tutors - To review their department's provision, resources and the progress of their SEN/D students during departmental meetings and provide feedback to the Head of Learning Support.